 Phototrophic bacteria &

 Phototrophic bacteria and algae occur in alpine lakes, as well as on glacier-surfaces.
 Their preferences for light of different wavelengths expresses in different pigmentations.
-One idea is to use a prism to create a colorful projection on the surfaces that stimulate the growth of different bacteria / algae species.
+One idea is to use a prism to create a colorful projection on the surfaces which stimulates the growth of different bacteria / algae species.
 Presentation of Engelmann’s bacterial experiment for the photosynthesis of algae-filaments.

 Institute of Botany (Kranner), Institute of Microbiology (Wagner)